legesher/legesher/docs/glossary.md

 `and`: will result into `True` only if both the operands are `True`
 `not`: used to invert the truth value
 `or`: will result into `True` if any the operands are `True`

-## Alias
-`as`: used to create an alias while importing a module, giving a different name to a module while importing it.

 ## Debugging
 `assert`: used for debugging purposes by checking the internal state or if assumptions are true.